ULL-ESIT-PL/babel-learning/doc/parser/top-level.md

   }
 ```

-The class inherits from `StatementParser`  which itslef inherits from `ExpressionParser` which inherits from `BaseParser`.
+The class inherits from `StatementParser`  which itself inherits from `ExpressionParser` which inherits from `BaseParser`.

 ```ts
 export default class StatementParser extends ExpressionParser { ... }